fornacif/summit-emea-tl07/README.md

 #### Validate spellcheck suggestions
 1. By default, TouchUI interface doesn't display spellcheck suggestions in Omnisearch feature
 2. Navigate to AEM > Assets > [File](http://localhost:4502/assets.html/content/dam)
-3. Open [Chrome Developer Tools](chrome-devtools://devtools) and select the *Network* tab
+3. Open Chrome Developer Tools and select the *Network* tab
-3. Click on the Search button and type term `skying` (note the typo)
+4. Click on the Search button and type term `skying` (note the typo)
-2. If we analyze the *omnisearch* request result, we can observe the spellcheckSuggestion JSON object containing a suggestion
+5. If we analyze the *omnisearch* request response, we can observe the *spellcheckSuggestion* JSON object containing a suggestion
 ```json
 {
    "availableModules":[